im-tomu/tomu.im/index.md

 <hr><br><br>

-## Getting Started!
+# Getting Started!

 Got a Tomu?
 Great!
 Here's how to get started.
-First you need a case, then you need the drivers.
+First you need a case, then you need to figure out which bootloader you have.

+## Case

 Because Tomu fits entirely inside your USB port, you need something to keep it from falling out.
 Early Tomu prototypes were held in place using a business card folded over and wedged in the USB port, but newer releases have support for 3D printed cases.

 If you have a 3D printer, [download the .stl file](https://github.com/im-tomu/tomu-hardware/tree/master/case) for the version of Tomu that you have.
 The version number is printed on the bottom side with the big USB connections.
 Depending on how thick your PCB is, you may need to adjust the FreeCAD file.

-For software, Tomu currently uses the SiLabs serial bootloader.
-One of the Crowd Supply stretch goals is a universal bootloader based on DFU.
+## Bootloader

+There are two types of bootloaders for Tomu: Serial and DFU.
+If you got your board from Crowd Supply, or updated it using the test jig at LCA 2018, or the LEDs blink red/green when you plug it in, then you have DFU.
+Otherwise, you have Serial.

+### Serial Bootloader (Legacy)
+The serial bootloader is from SiLabs, and is known as [AN0042](https://www.silabs.com/documents/public/application-notes/an0042-efm32-usb-uart-bootloader.pdf).

 To use the serial bootloader, Windows users will need to install Silabs-CDC_Install.zip, e.g. from [M-Pression](https://www.m-pression.com/solutions/boards/odyssey/odyssey-downloads).
 Linux and macOS users do not need to use any special drivers.
+The device will show up as something like /dev/ttyUSB0.

 1. Enter the bootloader.
   * v0.2 boards require you to connect the C pin to Vcc.